penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-refgroups.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/refGroups
 ```

-List of group's identifier which is teach at the session.
+List of groups who are taught in the class unit.
 At least one is required for teaching sessions.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |